Office of the Vice President for

 Maintaining Payee Hold Records

-The Bursar Office will maintain payee hold records and semiannually monitor and reconcile balances owed by debtors placed on hold.
-The TINS will be updated by the designated Bursar Office staff to reflect the remaining balance after each payment received by the debtor.
+The Student Billing Office will maintain payee hold records and semiannually monitor and reconcile balances owed by debtors placed on hold.
+The TINS will be updated by the designated Student Billing Office staff to reflect the remaining balance after each payment received by the debtor.

 The debtor will not be released from hold until the entire original debt, including any institutional late fees, has been paid in full.
-When the amount owed has been paid in full, the designated Bursar Office staff will release the hold from TINS.
+When the amount owed has been paid in full, the designated Student Billing Office staff will release the hold from TINS.

-If a students reported debt balance is collected in full by the Comptroller while the students account is at a collection agency, the Bursar Office will send written notification to the collection agency stating that the debtors balance has been collected by the state, and request that collection activity cease and that the account be closed.
+If a students reported debt balance is collected in full by the Comptroller while the students account is at a collection agency, the Student Billing Office will send written notification to the collection agency stating that the debtors balance has been collected by the state, and request that collection activity cease and that the account be closed.
 Any payments received by the collection agency from the debtor after the account has been closed will be sent to the University without any reduction for collection fees.
-Refunds will be initiated by the Bursar Office in cases of overpayment by the student.
+Refunds will be initiated by the Student Billing Office in cases of overpayment by the student.

 Application to Report Indebtedness (Form 74-188)